10 OF VICTORIA'S SECRETS

 - She is an avid outdoors-woman & kayaker with extensive wilderness travel experience including a 75-day expedition in Alaska.

-- Her favorite “adult beverage” is scotch and her favorite dessert is chocolate cake.
+- Her favorite “adult beverage” is a martini and her favorite dessert is chocolate cake.
 As far as she is concerned, “If it’s not chocolate, it’s not dessert.”

 - Her great uncle was the legendary industrial designer Raymond Loewy, known for creating the logos and design for Shell, Exxon, Nabisco, US Postal Service, Coca-Cola bottle (in its famous slenderized shape), Greyhound Bus, the Studebaker Avanti car and with JFK — the distinctive markings on Air Force One.
 Victoria’s keen interest in the blend of art and business is in her blood…